michael-lazar/playscii/readme.txt

 == Usage ==

-If you double-click the Playscii executable or run it from the command line with no extra arguments, the program will open to a new, blank file.
-You can also run it from the command line with the art file you'd like to open.  .PSCI files are Playscii's native format, and files with a .ED extension made with EDSCII can also be opened though they will be saved in the new format.
-Eventually Playscii will be a complete replacement for EDSCII.
+If you double-click the Playscii executable or run it from the command line with no extra arguments, the program will open a new, blank file.
+You can also run it from the command line with the art file you'd like to open.  .PSCI files are Playscii's native format, and files with a .ED extension made with EDSCII can also be opened though they will be saved in the new format - before long Playscii will be a complete replacement for EDSCII.

 == Controls ==

-W A S D: pan the view around
+Shift + W A S D: pan the view around

 Mouse / arrow keys: move the cursor around

-Left mouse button / enter: paint using the currently selected character, foreground color, and background color
+Left mouse button / enter: paint using the current tool

-Mouse wheel / Z / X: zoom the view in and out
+Mouse wheel / Shift + Z / X: zoom the view in and out

+A: select Paint tool - lays down tiles with the currently selected character, foreground and background color, and character "transform": normal, rotated 90 degrees, rotated 180, 270, mirrored, flipped.

+E: select Erase tool - erases character and foreground for tiles to selected background color, including transparency.

+R: select Rotate tool - painting tiles with this rotates them 90 degrees, multiple passes produce the 4 possible rotations.

-C/shift-C: cycle the currently selected character forward or backward through the character set
+3/#: cycle the currently selected character forward or backward through the character set

-F/shift-F: cycle the currently selected foreground color forward or backward through the palette
+4/$: cycle the currently selected foreground color forward or backward through the palette

-B/shift-B: same as above but for the currently selected background color
+5/%: same as above but for the currently selected background color

+6/^: cycle through character transforms

+C: toggle whether current tool affects characters or not

+F: toggle whether current tool affects foreground color or not

+B: toggle whether current tool affects background color or not

+X: toggle whether current tool affects character transform or not

 Right mouse button / Q: "grab" the character and colors the from cursor's current tile, akin to the eyedropper tool in other paint programs

-R: toggle CRT shader
+Shift-R: toggle CRT shader

 G: toggle grid